-The Marvel Cinematic Universe is one of the most ambitious film franchises put together by a studio, but perhaps the best thing about it is how every move made within it is endlessly fascinating to fans.
-If Falcon, the character set to be played by Anthony Mackie in Captain America: The Winter Soldier, got his powers from the Cosmic Cube, how will that affect Thor’s world, as the object was last seen at the end of The Avengers being taken away to Asgard by the God of Thunder and Loki?
-Because of the intricate details of the comic book world anything is possible, and it’s great fun to speculate about the implications of every twist, turn and maneuver as they lead to the second big landmark film: The Avengers 2.
+The Marvel Cinematic Universe is one of the most ambitious film franchises put together by a studio, and perhaps the best thing about it is how every move made within it continues to build and add toward something bigger and better.
+With each new story we learn more and more about the world behind the silver screen, and we are always left with a mix of satisfaction and want for more.
+Because of the intricate details of the comic book world, anything is possible, and it’s great fun to speculate about the implications of every twist, turn and maneuver as they lead to Marvel Studios’ second big landmark film: The Avengers: Age of Ultron.

-Joss WhedonJoss Whedon is the only non-fictional person/being who gets his own section on this list, but that should just stress how important he is to the future of the Marvel Cinematic Universe and, therefore The Avengers 2.
-In August 2012 it was revealed that the writer/director had signed a three-year deal with Marvel Studios that not only locked him in to both write and direct a sequel to his first massively successful blockbuster, but to serve as a guide for Phase Two, which includes Iron Man 3, Thor: The Dark World, Captain America: The Winter Soldier.
+Joss WhedonJoss Whedon is the only non-fictional person/being who gets his own section on this list, but that should just stress how important he is to the future of the Marvel Cinematic Universe, and, therefore, The Avengers: Age of Ultron.
+In August 2012 it was revealed that the writer/director had signed a three-year deal with Marvel Studios that not only locked him in to both write and direct a sequel to his first massively successful blockbuster, but to serve as a guide for what has been dubbed Phase Two.
+Sadly, it appears that this will be his last Avengers movie, as it has been announced that The Avengers: Infinity War films will be helmed by Joe and Anthony Russo – the filmmakers behind Captain America: The Winter Soldier.